SamuelNduw/my-first-project/README.md

 As the field of e-commerce design is always evolving, I constantly test new strategies to improve website navigation, checkout flow, and customer support.
 I look forward to developing and testing new assumptions and design hypotheses to establish a new "best practice" for e-commerce website design on this site.

 **Notice**
-Transaction, Cart and Search functions are not yet present, but will be added soon!
+Transaction, Cart, Check Out Process and Search functions are not yet present, but will be added soon!

 Skills: JS / HTML / CSS